-70 1 1 0.7 0 1 Table 21 Subgroup n-sizes
+Table 21 Subgroup n-sizes

-Indicator Measure(s) School Type Units of Minimum n-Size Measurement
+Indicator Measure(s) School Type Units of Minimum n-Size

+Measurement

-Academic Achievement Combined NeSA Math/ELA, NeSA Alternate and ACT Elementary, Middle, High, District Count of eligible assessment scoresStudents At minimum 25 eligible assessment scores 10 Academic Progress Improvement Elementary, Middle, High, District Count of eligible assessment scoresStudents At minimum two years (within a three-consecutive-year-period) of 25 improvement eligible assessment scores 10 Academic Progress Growth in NeSA Reading and Math Elementary (No 3rd Grade), Middle, District Count of eligible assessment scoresStudents At minimum 25 growth eligible assessment scores 10 Academic Progress Non-Proficiency Elementary, Middle, High, District Count of eligible assessment scoresStudents At minimum two years (within a three-consecutive-year-period) of 25 eligible assessment scores 10 Graduation Rate 4- and 7- Year Cohort Graduation Rates High School, District The greater of the eligible 4 or 7 year cohort graduation rates Students At minimum, a cohort size of 25-10 from either both the 4- ander 7-year cohorts Progress in Achieving English Language Proficiency ELPA21 K-12 Elementary, Middle, High, District Count of eligible assessment scoresStudents At minimum 25 growth eligible assessment scores and included with the Growth indicator 10 School Quality and Student Success Chronic Absenteeism Elementary, Middle, High, District A student is identified as chronically absent when a district reports that he or she has not been present for 10 percent or more of the days that he or she was "in membership" at a school.
-Students 25- 10 students
+Academic Achievement Combined NeSA Math/ELA, NeSA Alternate and ACT Elementary, Middle, High, District Students 10 Academic Progress Improvement Elementary, Middle, High, District Students At minimum two years (within a three- consecutive-year- period) of 10 Academic Progress Growth in NeSA Reading and Math Elementary (No 3rd Grade), Middle, District Students At minimum 10 Academic Progress Non-Proficiency Elementary, Middle, High, District Students At minimum two years (within a three- consecutive-year- period) of 10 Graduation Rate 4- and 7- Year Cohort Graduation Rates High School, District Students At minimum, a cohort size of 10 from both the 4- and 7-year cohorts Progress in Achieving English Language Proficiency ELPA21 K-12 Elementary, Middle, High, District Students At minimum 10 School Quality and Student Success Chronic Absenteeism Elementary, Middle, High, District Students 10 students School Quality and Student Success Science Indicator Elementary, Middle, High, District Students At minimum 10 School Quality or Student Success AQuESTT EBA Elementary, Middle, High, District Students, as described by building-level data described previously At minimum 10 students inclusion of an indicator, then the indicator will either not be included or the school will receive the district's rating depending on the indicator.

-School Quality and Student Success Science Indicator Elementary, Middle, High, District Count of eligible assessment scoresStudents At a minimum 25 eligible assessment scores At minimum 10 School Quality or Student Success AQuESTT EBA Elementary, Middle, High, District School or DistrictStudents , as described by building-level data described previously At minimum one school or districtAt minimum 10 students ii.
-If the State's minimum number of students for purposes of reporting is lower than the minimum number of students for purposes of accountability, provide that number consistent with $34 \text{ C.F.R.} \ \S \ 200.17(a)(2)(iv)$ .
+The AQuESTT system utilizes a minimum number of 10 students for a school/district to be included in the calculation of each indicator.
+If a school does not have enough students for ii.
+If the State's minimum number of students for purposes of reporting is lower than the minimum number of students for purposes of accountability, provide that number consistent with 34 C.F.R. \$200.17(a)(2)(iv).